kfemelue/dogs-and-poems/README.md

     ```
         source start.sh
     ```
+    ### METHOD THREE

-4. This application can be deployed locally using Docker (Docker must be installed on your machine):
+    This application can be deployed locally using Docker (Docker must be installed on your machine):
     - To build the image, navigate to the the dogs-and-poems directory and in the terminal run:
         ```
         docker build --tag 'dog-poem-app' .